-Student Body: Some mathematics undergraduates, but more nonmathematics graduate students
+Student Body: Some mathematics undergraduates, but more non-

 Credit: 3 Credits.
 1 credit after Math 354.
-No credit granted to those who have completed or are enrolled in Math 450.
+No credit granted to those

-Recent Texts: Partial Differential Equations for Scientists by Farlow Area: Applied/Numerical Analysis
+Recent Texts: Partial Differential Equations for Scientists by Farlow

-This course is devoted to the use of Fourier series and other orthogonal expansions in the solution of initial-value and boundaryvalue problems for second-order linear partial differential equations.
+This course is devoted to the use of Fourier series and other orthogonal expansions in the solution of initial-value and boundary-value problems for second-order linear partial differential equations.
 Emphasis is on concepts and calculation.
 The official prerequisite is ample preparation.

 Classical representation and convergence theorems for Fourier series; method of separation of variables for the solution of the one-dimensional heat and wave equation; the heat and wave equations in higher dimensions; eigenfunction expansions; spherical and cylindrical Bessel functions; Legendre polynomials; methods for evaluating asymptotic integrals (Laplace's method, steepest descent); Laplace's equation and harmonic functions, including the maximum principle.
-As time permits, additional topics will be selected from: Fourier and Laplace transforms; applications to linear input-output systems, analysis of data smoothing and filtering, signal processing, time-series analysis, and spectral analysis; dispersive wave equations; the method of stationary phase; the method of characteristics.
+As time permits, additional topics will be selected from: Fourier and Laplace transforms; applications to linear input-output systems, analysis of data smoothing and filtering, signal processing, timeseries analysis, and spectral analysis; dispersive wave equations; the method of stationary phase; the method of characteristics.